younes-bd/NISTFramework/README.md

 Respond: Immediate actions included employee interview, source code assessment, and legal actions.
 Recover: Recovery focused on source code restoration and post-incident review.

+Using the NIST Cybersecurity Framework to Respond to a Malware Infection Incident

+Description:
+You are a cybersecurity analyst at a manufacturing company.
+Several employees reported suspicious activity on their computers, which indicates a possible malware infection.
+Your role is to use the NIST Cybersecurity Framework to guide the response to this malware infection incident.

+NIST Cybersecurity Framework Steps:

+1. Identify:

+Incident Type: Malware infection affecting multiple endpoints.
+Affected Systems: Computers of employees reporting suspicious activity.
+Impact: Risk of data loss, system compromise, and network spread.
+2. Protect:

+Endpoint Security: Ensure all endpoints have up-to-date antivirus and anti-malware software.
+User Training: Provide user training on recognizing and reporting suspicious activity.
+3. Detect:

+Malware Analysis: Analyze the suspicious files and activities to confirm malware infection.
+Incident Response Team Activation: Activate the incident response team to investigate the malware incident.
+4. Respond:

+Isolation: Isolate affected systems from the network to prevent further malware spread.
+Malware Removal: Clean infected systems and ensure they are malware-free.
+User Password Resets: Reset user passwords for affected accounts.
+5. Recover:

+System Restoration: Restore affected systems from clean backups.
+Post-Incident Review: Review the incident to identify gaps in protection and detection.
+Incident Report Analysis:

+Summary: The organization faced a malware infection incident affecting multiple endpoints.
+Identify: The incident was identified as a malware infection through analysis.
+Protect: Protective measures included endpoint security and user training.
+Detect: Detection involved malware analysis and incident response team activation.
+Respond: Immediate actions included isolation, malware removal, and password resets.
+Recover: Recovery focused on system restoration and post-incident review.

+Using the NIST Cybersecurity Framework to Respond to a Data Breach Incident

+Description:
+You are a cybersecurity analyst at a healthcare provider.
+An external threat actor gained unauthorized access to the patient database, potentially exposing sensitive patient information.
+Your role is to use the NIST Cybersecurity Framework to guide the response to this data breach incident.

+NIST Cybersecurity Framework Steps:

+1. Identify:
+Incident Type: Data breach with unauthorized access to patient records.
+Affected Data: Patient records containing sensitive health information.
+Impact: Risk of patient privacy violations and regulatory fines.

+2. Protect:
+Access Controls: Review and enhance access controls to the patient database.
+Encryption: Evaluate the need for data encryption on sensitive records.

+3. Detect:
+Intrusion Detection: Enhance intrusion detection systems to detect unauthorized access.
+Incident Response Team Activation: Activate the incident response team to investigate the data breach.

+4. Respond:
+Containment: Contain the breach by revoking unauthorized access and limiting data exposure.
+Legal Reporting: Comply with legal reporting requirements regarding the data breach.
+Forensic Analysis: Conduct forensic analysis to determine the extent of the breach.

+5. Recover:
+Data Restoration: Restore affected data from backups and apply enhanced security measures.
+Post-Incident Review: Review the incident to identify areas for improved protection.

+Incident Report Analysis:
+Summary: The organization faced a data breach incident with unauthorized access to patient records.
+Identify: The incident was identified as a data breach with external threat actor involvement.
+Protect: Protective measures included access control review and encryption evaluation.
+Detect: Detection involved intrusion detection and incident response team activation.
+Respond: Immediate actions included containment, legal reporting, and forensic analysis.
+Recover: Recovery focused on data restoration and post-incident review.
 <!--
  ```diff
 - text in red